absmohamed/JS-intro/React_intro/README.md

 The main application will generally render to the **root** node.

-The first argument the **render** method takes is a **JSX component**.
+The first argument the **render** method takes is a **JSX element**.
 And the second argument is the **DOM node** (container node) to which we are going to render the component.
 It optionally takes a callback function as a third argument that will be called when the render completes.
 If the component has already been rendered, it will be updated if any changes have been made to it, using React's diffing algorithm for effective updates.

-To display our welcome message when the app is run, we can define that message as a JSX component, and render it to the `root` DOM container node:
+To display our welcome message when the app is run, we can define that message as a JSX element, and render it to the `root` DOM container node:

 index.js